 For example, one of our buyer personas is marketing agencies, so we have an entire blog category dedicated to marketing agency tips:

 By continuously publishing useful content for our target audience, we keep our brand in the back of their mind.
-So even if they’re not looking for a landing page solution right now, they’ll remember us when they are.
+So even if they’re not looking for a post-click landing page solution right now, they’ll remember us when they are.
+(For more information how to use post-click landing pages at the top of the marketing funnel, check out our guide.)

 In the awareness stage, free, readily available content like this is how prospects learn they have a problem.
 It’s also how they identify you as a possible solution to that problem.
 But, at this point, they’re not even convinced that you’re in the same league as the solution they’re looking for.